 Why the Brand Excites Me: Not only do I love the brand’s mission, but just looking at Thrive Causemetics’ turquoise packaging makes me feel joyful.
 So far, I’ve loved everything that I’ve tried from the brand.
 I like how Thrive Causmetics creates products that create effortless-looking beauty.

 About the brand: UOMA Beauty was founded by Sharan Chuter in 2019 to rewrite what it means to be inclusive and diverse.
 The brand celebrates and accepts people for who they are and not how they look.
 UOMA is considered the most inclusive black-owned beauty brand.
 It is a “powerful, contemporary, prestige and culturally irreverent ‘Afropolitan’ beauty brand” empowering the rebellious and the innovative.

 When the company was first launched at ULTA beauty, it had fifty-one shades of foundation in six custom formulas.

 Why the Brand Excites Me: UOMA’s mission resonates with me due to its authentic feeling.
 Everything the brand puts out exudes empowerment and celebrates badass women, particularly women of color.
 The brand’s high quality, unique formulations continuously impress me – I’ve even reviewed the brand’s Savage Black Magic Palette.

 Reviews on the way: Badass Icon Matte Lipsticks, Say What?!
 Foundation, Stay Woke Concealer, and Double Take Contour & Highlight

-Final Thoughts on the 20 American Indie Makeup Brands You NEED to Try in 2020
+Final Thoughts on the 20 American Indie Makeup Brands You NEED to Try

 Technically, I featured 19 American indie makeup brands on this list, since Clionadh Cosmetics is Canadian.
 However, Canada is still a part of North America, so I had to mention them (plus they really deserve the mention)!